songquanpeng/js-interpreter/README.md

 ## Description
-Javascript interpreter written in C++.
+1. A simple Javascript interpreter written in C++.
+2. And this is a toy project for beginners in compiler design & implementation.

 ## TODO List
 - [x] Support variable declare statement.